Tonyvitamin/AI_hw_2018/README.md

 ## AI homework 3 -> learning
 The goal of this homework is to build a learning model based on CART and Random Forest

-In this home work, I revised the code the implement to train and test iris.txt
+In this home work, I revised the code from https://github.com/wreardan/cart to train and test iris.txt